Annual Canvass 2022

 The Annual Canvass is a process each local authority goes through every year to update the Electoral Register.
 Electoral Registration Officers (EROs) are legally required to keep the register of eligible voters up to date.

-We may contact you by email, telephone, post, or text message.
+We may contact you by email, telephone or post.

 Respond to the Annual Canvass online